 Drug metabolism can be divided into the Phase I reactions (functionalisation) and the Phase II reactions (conjugation).
 Phase I biotransformations include oxidation, reduction, and hydrolysis reactions.
 Often these reactions involve the introduction of polar functional groups such as –OH to drug molecules to make them more hydrophilic.
 This can be done by directly introducing a functional group or by converting an existing functional group in a drug to more hydrophilic ones.
 The metabolites of Phase I reactions often undergo Phase II reactions where small, ionisable, and polar compounds are attached to the new functional groups.
 Phase I and Phase II reactions complement each other in the modification and excretion of xenobiotic compounds.

-Oxidative processes are the most common.
-The Cytochrome P450 (CYP450) superfamily of enzymes is involved in this type of reactions.
-These enzymes are haemoproteins (i.e. they contain haem and iron).
-These enzymes involve molecular oxygen (O2).
-CYP450 enzymes belong to a class of enzymes known as monooxygenases.
+Oxidative processes, which involve the Cytochrome P450 (CYP450) superfamily of enzymes, are the most common.
+These enzymes are haemoproteins (i.e. they contain haem and iron) and involve molecular oxygen (O2).
+CYP450 enzymes belong to a class of enzymes known as monooxygenases. during metabolism.
 The reader is directed to the first article for a more detailed discussion of the CYP450 enzymes.
-The general formula is shown below:
+The general formula of oxidative biotransformationsis shown below:

 Aromatic hydroxylation of arenes to arenols can also happen.
 In the case of benzene, the para position is often favoured.
 An example of a drug that undergoes aromatic hydroxylation is phenobarbital.

-Some of the main oxidative reactions are shown below.
-The CYP450 enzymes have rich chemistry and the diagram shown below is a small subset of reactions they can catalyse.
-As mentioned earlier, some metabolites may undergo further oxidations.
+The CYP450 enzymes have rich chemistry and the diagram shown below is a small subset of reactions they can catalyse (see below).

 Drug metabolism is often considered during drug design.
-For instance, a drug containing a benzene group may undergo Phase I reactions.
-Most commonly, hydroxylation of the ring occurs.
-The para position of benzene is usually favoured.
-This biotransformation can be deterred by replacing the hydrogen at the para position and using fluorine as a bioisostere.
+For instance, a drug containing a benzene group may undergo Phase I reactions (e.g.hydroxylation of the ring, favouring the para position).
+This biotransformation can be deterred by replacing the hydrogen at the paraposition and using fluorine as a bioisostere.
 The role of fluorine as a bioisostere has been briefly introduced in a previous article.

 J. Med.
 Chem., 2004, 47 (1), pp 1–9.